Washington law provides specific civil rights protections for pregnant employees.

-- Providing frequent, longer, or flexible restroom breaks;
+- Providing more frequent, longer, or flexible restroom breaks;

 - Modifying a no food or drink policy;

-- Providing seating or allowing the employee to sit more frequently; and
+- Seating or allowing the employee to sit more frequently if their job requires them to stand; and

 - Refraining from lifting more than 17 pounds.

-- Providing a temporary transfer to a less strenuous or hazardous position;
+- Temporary transfer to a less strenuous or less hazardous position;

 - Scheduling flexibility for prenatal visits;

-- Providing reasonable break time for an employee to express breast milk for two years after the child's birth each time the employee has need to express the milk and providing a private location, other than a bathroom, if such a location exists at the place of business or worksite, which may be used by the employee to express breast milk.
-If the business location does not have a space for the employee to express milk, the employer shall work with the employee to identify a convenient location and work schedule to accommodate their needs; and
+- A private location, other than a bathroom, if such a location exists at the place of business or worksite, which may be used by the employee to express breast milk.
+If the business location does not have a space for the employee to express milk, the employer must work with the employee to identify a convenient location and work schedule to accommodate their needs; and

 Employers are prohibited from retaliating against pregnant employees who request one of these changes, denying employment opportunities to pregnant employees who are otherwise qualified, or requiring pregnant employees to take leave if an alternative is available.
 Additionally, pregnant employees with a pregnancy-related disability may have rights in addition to those listed here.